simonscmap/Data_Submission_FileStruc_Doc/README.md

 |:----------:|:-------------:|:------:|:------:|:------:|:------:|:------:|
 | example: 2016-5-01T15:02:00 | 25  | -158 | 5 | value | ... | value |

 All data points are stored in the "Data" sheet.
-Each data point must have time and location information. <!--- Note: if we are going to include experimental data in CAMP, then we need to decide what time/location should be used.
-Should this be indicaed here or within the "make" section? --> The exact name and order of the time and location columns are shown in the table above.
+Each data point must have time and location information.
+The exact name and order of the time and location columns are shown in the table above.
 If a dataset does not have depth values (e.g., sea surface measurements), you may remove the depth column.
+If your dataset represents results of a `Laboratory` study (see <a href="#dataset_make">dataset_make</a>) fill these fields with the time of study and the location of your laboratory.
 The columns var<sub>1</sub>  ...  var<sub>n</sub> represent the dataset variables (measurements).
 Please rename var<sub>1</sub>  ...  var<sub>n</sub> to names appropriate to your data.
 The format of "time", "lat", "lon", and "depth" columns are described in the following sections.
 Please review the example datasets listed in the <a href="#introduction">introduction</a> for more detailed information.
 <br/><br/>

 <a id="time"></a>